MZotti/react-native-tasks/README.md

 A Task List project using React Native and NodeJS.

-This is the API for the project.
-To see the mobile interface, check this repository: https://github.com/MZotti/react-native-tasks
+This is the mobile interface of the project.
+To see the API, check this repository: https://github.com/MZotti/react-native-tasks-api

 To run, execute: